L400-RTI/Training-material/modules/05 - Data modelling.md

 ##### 3. Materialized Views

-Materialized Views (MVs) in Microsoft Fabric RTI are a performance-critical modeling construct that allow pre-aggregation and deduplication of high-volume data streams in a cost-effective and scalable manner.
+Materialized Views (MVs) in Microsoft Fabric Real-Time Intelligence are a performance-critical modeling construct that allow pre-aggregation and deduplication of high-volume data streams in a cost-effective and scalable manner.
 Unlike traditional views or on-the-fly aggregations, materialized views are physically materialized and maintained incrementally using a delta-and-cursor-based architecture.

 This section explores the internal mechanics, refresh behavior, query execution path, and advanced considerations for using Materialized Views effectively in Eventhouse and KQL Database.